Curated OER

 Thank You!

-Learners demonstrate appreciation for volunteer workers.
-In this philanthropy lesson, students create a card, picture, or poem for a school volunteer.
-Learners use a variety of art supplies to create the appreciation gift.
+Students demonstrate appreciation for volunteer workers.
+In this philanthropy lesson plan, students create a card, picture, or poem for a school volunteer.
+Students use a variety of art supplies to create the appreciation gift.

 Curated OER